Polymer Clay Assembly: Build Order and Join Planning

 Mixed-media polymer clay pieces work when each material is added at the step its own chemistry expects.
 The order is roughly: wire armatures into raw clay before bake, metal findings onto the cured back after bake, and resin domes onto the finished surface last.

 - Wire armatures embedded in raw clay work because the clay can wrap and trap the metal during bake.
 Test the bend and the bake compatibility on a scrap before committing to a real piece.
-Heavy wire conducts heat differently and can over-cure the clay around it.
+A heavy wire that springs back or flexes after cure will stress the clay around it, so set the bends fully before the clay goes on.

 - Cured clay attached to metal findings is the second layer.
 The findings hub covers selecting the post, hook, or back to suit the cured contact area, and which adhesive or wrap traps the metal reliably.